 Yarn is a versatile and inexpensive item to use to make flowers and other decor!
 How sweet are these little simple pom pom flowers?
 Making these little guys is easy and mindless – a great thing to do while binge-watching your favorite show on Netflix.
 And another great thing is they can easily be repurposed for other fun stuff after the fact like gift wrap decoration or vase fillers.

 Buttons are a colorful and unique way of creating a “bouquet” that won’t wilt and wither.
 Love this as a keepsake to treasure for years to come!
 Buttons can easily be turned into decor for centerpieces as well, and adds a quirky and playful touch to any wedding!

-I just love the soft and ethereal look of a feather bouquet.
+We just love the soft and ethereal look of a feather bouquet.
 Feathers are amazingly versatile when it comes to what you can do with them – there are so many varieties, styles and colors.
-I think a feather bouquet adds an extra touch of glam to your day — and the cost would be easy to recoup if you sell your pieces after your wedding day, as this is becoming an increasingly popular style for weddings!
+We think a feather bouquet adds an extra touch of glam to your day — and the cost would be easy to recoup if you sell your pieces after your wedding day, as this is becoming an increasingly popular style for weddings!